pantrypoints/sp/content/en/research/countries/china/xi/chapter-02e.md

 to the middle of the mountain is steeper, and it is a time when it is more and more difficult to advance, more and more dangerous, and if you do not advance, you must retreat, you must enter."

-At this critical historical juncture, only the Communist Party of China can play its role as the "backbone" ideologically and politically, maintain the political determination not to follow the old road and not to take the evil road, unite the invincible and majestic strength of the whole party and the people of all ethnic groups throughout the country, and continue to forge ahead courageously
+At this critical historical juncture, only the CCP can play its role as the "backbone" ideologically and politically, maintain the political determination not to follow the old road and not to take the evil road, unite the invincible and majestic strength of the whole party and the people of all ethnic groups throughout the country, and continue to forge ahead courageously